-Can we have a tour if there are no openings?
+Can we tour even if there are no openings?

 Yes, we would love to show you the school in action!
-Contact Tina Nussbaum Wagler to arrange a visit.
+Contact Sara Nicolaisen to arrange a visit.

 I saw on your website I’ve missed the application deadline – may I still apply?

-Applications after the deadline are welcome – please contact Tina Nussbaum Wagler for more information.
+Applications after the deadline are welcome - please contact Sara Nicolaisen for more information.

 I cannot afford to pay full tuition.
 Is Financial Aid available?

 Yes, any family that cannot pay full tuition may apply for Financial Aid.
 Awards are based on need and each family’s application is considered individually.